 What is GA4?

-Last year our team spent a lot of time advising our clients about the impact of Google Analytics 4, also known as GA4.
+Over the last year our team spent a lot of time advising our clients about the impact of Google Analytics 4, also known as GA4.
 As a reminder, back in 2020, Google announced that it will be sunsetting the current version of Universal Analytics as of 1st July 2023, replacing the reporting tool used for millions of websites worldwide with the latest version, Google Analytics 4.
-Still loads of time to get prepared, right?
-Not necessarily.
-With some of the changes to data and tracking that are involved, businesses need to be ready for the switch sooner rather than later.
-Particularly now the sunsetting is only months away.

 Post-GDPR, consent is required for cookies and tracking website performance.
 GA4 strives to reduce the reliance on cookies for recording events across platforms and devices, using machine learning and automation to fill in any missing data.
 The hope is that this will allow gaps to be filled where consent is not given, accounting for industry changes and future challenges with reporting.